 Individuals possess rights because of which there are things that no person and no group or institution may rightfully do to each individual.
 To do them is to be in violation of those rights — which is to say, it is to be in the wrong.

-The proof of rights is found in the fact that the only alternative to acting by right is acting by permission.
-Now please ask yourself: whose permission?
-And who gives permission to the one whose permission you’re acting under and to the one above this one and then to the one above her and so on?
+One proof of rights is found in the fact that the only alternative to acting by right is acting by permission.
+Please ask yourself: whose permission?
+And who gives permission to those whose permission you’re acting under and to the people above them and then to the ones above them and so on?
 And why?